jdoleary/Spellmasons/TasksLongTerm.md

       - Introduce unit types
     - Add quicksaves
     - Make sure pie-client isn't still linked and uses most up-to-date version on NPM
-    - WebsocketPie: Make clients receive their own messages immediately?
-      - So that when a player is alone they can just keep clicking to move?
     - Art
       - Pixel art tool
         - [Aseprite](https://www.aseprite.org/)